IlyaShurupov/AppBuilder/README.md

 # AppBuilder

-The goal is to create a cross platform applications effortlessly, combine them and reuse.
+The goal is to create a cross-platform application effortlessly, combine them, and reuse them.